prmr/DesignBook/exercises/e-chapter6.md

 ## Exercise 10

 Implement a copy constructor for `Concert`, `Movie`, and `DoubleBill`, in this order.
+Assume all `Show` object need to be copied deeply.
 Then implement a copy constructor for `IntroducedShow`.
 Why is the solution problematic?

 ## Exercise 11